Fact-checked by the CapitalLendingNews editorial team

 Permanent vs. Temporary Rate Reductions

-If you can pay off your balance within 18 months, a 0% promotional rate is worth more than a permanent 5-point reduction.
-Run the math on your specific balance and payment capacity before the call — knowing which type you want prevents you from accepting a less valuable offer out of surprise.
+Paying off your balance within 18 months makes a 0% promotional rate worth more than a permanent 5-point reduction.
+Run the math on your specific balance and payment capacity before the call, knowing which type you want prevents you from accepting a less valuable offer out of surprise.

 Hardship Programs You May Not Know Exist

-If you are facing genuine financial difficulty, most major issuers have formal hardship programs that reduce your rate to 6-10% for 6-24 months.
+Facing genuine financial difficulty?
+Most major issuers have formal hardship programs that reduce your rate to 6-10% for 6-24 months.
 These are not advertised.
 You must ask for them specifically.
-They typically require a temporary reduction in your credit limit and may involve a fixed monthly payment schedule — but for someone struggling with high-interest debt, the savings can be substantial.
+They typically require a temporary reduction in your credit limit and may involve a fixed monthly payment schedule, but for someone struggling with high-interest debt, the savings can be substantial.

 What to Do Immediately After the Call